Eichmann in Jerusalem: Allegation of Mischaracterizing Eichmann

 It is the psychic dissonance—the fact that Eichmann is apparently so lacking in self-reflective capacity, and so much more motivated by his instinctual careerism than by his hatred of Jews—that Arendt wishes to highlight in the article.
 She appears to make the mistake of focusing on a difficult point of interest that produced a new clarification of the problem of antisemitism under the Third Reich, rather than of reciting by rote what all the more-than-adequately-informed readers of her article in The New Yorker already knew from headlines and news bulletins spanning the past forty years at the time she was writing.

 Cesarani, after Adler and others, suggests that Arendt's own prejudices influenced the opinions she expressed during the trial.
 He argues that like many Jews of German origin, she held Ostjuden (Jews from Eastern Europe) in great disdain.

 Cesarani's suggestion may or may not be refuted by the fact that Arendt once instigated a class rebellion against her gymnasium instructor in defense of several Ostjuden refugees from Silesia who were being abused by him repeatedly, and was expelled from her preparatory school as a consequence.
-The suggestion that Arendt held Ostjuden in contempt also may or may not be refuted by the fact that Hannah Arendt was, herself, a borderline an Ostjuden relative to most of her Jewish and gentile German acquaintances, having grown up in Konigsberg, Silesia: a region that was cut off from Germany and isolated in a part of Poland by the time she was twelve years old—the city of Konigsberg is now Kaliningrad, an exclave in the territory of Russia after boundaries were redrawn following the end of the Second World War and thus had been Russia for over a decade by the time she wrote the article.
+The suggestion that Arendt held Ostjuden in contempt also may or may not be refuted by the fact that Hannah Arendt was, herself, a borderline Ostjuden relative to most of her Jewish and gentile German acquaintances, having grown up in Königsberg in a region (East Prussia) that was cut off from the rest of Germany and isolated by a part of Polish territory by the time she was twelve years old (the city of Königsberg is now Kaliningrad, an exclave in the territory of Russia after borders were redrawn following the end of the Second World War and thus had been Russia for over a decade by the time she wrote the article).

 This alleged racist sentiment, according to Cesarani, led Arendt to attack the conduct and efficacy of the chief prosecutor, Gideon Hausner, who was of Galician Jewish origin—as opposed, presumably, to what he actually said or did during the trial.
 According to Cesarani, in a letter to the noted German philosopher Karl Jaspers she stated that Hausner was "a typical Galician Jew... constantly making mistakes.
 Probably one of those people who doesn't know any language."
-Whether or not one of the mistakes that Hausner made, and which Arendt highlights in her treatment of the trial, was accusing the Jews of the ghetto of never resisting their deportation--"a foolish and cruel" assertion as Arendt called it —is not explored by Cesarani as he considers this possible motivation for Arendt's tone.
+Whether or not one of the mistakes that Hausner made, and which Arendt highlights in her treatment of the trial, was accusing the Jews of the ghetto of never resisting their deportation—"a foolish and cruel" assertion as Arendt called it —is not explored by Cesarani.